-The Windsor Star, Buildings located at 167-181 Ferry Street on the west side of the street between Pitt & Chatham Streets, consists of the remainder of two heritage buildings.
-The north building is designed in Beaux-Arts style, and south structure with elements of a simple Edwardian style.
+The former Windsor Star properties, located at 167-181 Ferry Street, on the west side of the street between Pitt and Chatham Streets, consist of the remainder of two heritage buildings.
+The north limestone building is designed in Beaux-Arts style with ornate detailing, and the south structure was designed in the Early 20th Century Commercial style.
 The Windsor Star newspaper and its predecessors have published continuously since 1860, and occupied this property from 1923 to 2011.